rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 Etcd is the backend database for Kubernetes and for Rancher.
 It plays a very important role in Rancher performance.

-The two main bottlenecks to [etcd performance](https://etcd.io/docs/v3.4/op-guide/performance/) are disk speed and network speed.
-It is thus recommended that etcd runs on dedicated nodes with SSDs with high IOPS and a fast network setup.
-For more information regarding etcd performance see [Slow etcd performance (performance testing and optimization)](https://www.suse.com/support/kb/doc/?id=000020100) and [Tuning etcd for Large Installations](../../../how-to-guides/advanced-user-guides/tune-etcd-for-large-installs).
-Information on disks can also be found in the [Installation Requirements](../../../pages-for-subheaders/installation-requirements#disks) page.
+The two main bottlenecks to [etcd performance](https://etcd.io/docs/v3.4/op-guide/performance/) are disk and network speed.
+Etcd should run on dedicated nodes with a fast network setup and with SSDs that have high input/output operations per second (IOPS).
+For more information regarding etcd performance, see [Slow etcd performance (performance testing and optimization)](https://www.suse.com/support/kb/doc/?id=000020100) and [Tuning etcd for Large Installations](../../../how-to-guides/advanced-user-guides/tune-etcd-for-large-installs).
+Information on disks can also be found in the [Installation Requirements](../../../pages-for-subheaders/installation-requirements#disks).

 It's best to run etcd on exactly three nodes, as adding more nodes will reduce operation speed.
 This may be counter-intuitive to common scaling approaches, but it's due to etcd's [replication mechanisms](https://etcd.io/docs/v3.5/faq/#what-is-maximum-cluster-size).